TypeScript-OSS/yaschema/README.md

 ## Accessing Type Information

-To access the type information at compile time, get use `typeof` on the `valueType` field, available on any schema.
+To access the type information at compile time, use `typeof` on the `valueType` field, available on any schema.
 In the above example, we did:

 ```typescript
 type PersonalInfo = typeof personalInfoSchema.valueType;